Gerrit15/meshes.rs/README.md

 - [ ] refactor many parts into traits, such as rotation
 - [ ] generate all primitaves with object struct (currently only rect and tetrahedron)
 - [ ] impl addition, subtraction, etc for object
+- [ ] impl distance traveled in ray stuff, then have it display

 ## current issues
 right now, we're having a lot of issues making the ray marching work.